alphagov/dropwizard-logstash/README.md

 ### Recreating the Jenkins build environment with docker

-Treproduce exactly what the Jenkins build server does, with docker, use the commands below to build the package and run the tests inside it.
+To reproduce exactly what the Jenkins build server does, with docker, use the commands below to build the package and run the tests inside it.
 This is useful for re-creating and debugging build failures.